OpenMetabase

 Authentication Methods

-To connect to repository using a digital signature, prepare the repository in the following way:
+To connect using digital signature, one should prepare the repository as follows:

 NOTE.
-If the BI server is deployed on the IIS web server, the BI server pool must be started using credentials of the same user who started the PP.Util.exe utility.
+If BI server is installed on IIS web server, the BI server pool should be started under the user who started the PP.Util utility.

 NOTE.
 If the specified user does not exist anywhere, it is created in the security manager of the repository.
-If the tCreds.verifier.role field was defined, the user is included into the specified group and granted respective permissions.
-If this field is not defined, the user is included into the Built-in Users Group.
+If the tCreds.verifier.role field was defined, the user is included in the specified group and granted respective permissions.
+If the field is not set, the user will be included in the USERS built-in group.
 If required, permissions of the created user can be edited with the SetMbSec operation.

-In the tCreds.verifier.mbUser field specify the user whose credentials will be used for actual connection to the repository database.
+In the tCreds.verifier.mbUser field specify the user who will be used to connect to the repository database.
 This user must exist in the repository and have permissions to enter the repository.
 Also, in the tCreds.verifier.certificate field specify identifier of the certificate to be used to verify the digital signature.
-This certificate must be saved to the repository as described above.
+This certificate should be saved in the repository as described above.
 An empty string is set as the value of the tCreds.pass field, and this field is not used when connecting to the repository using a digital signature.

 Monitoring Events